NiumiMeth/NiumiMeth/README.md

 🔭 **What I'm currently working on**:
 I am developing a Local AI Agentic System, leveraging the LangChain framework to build optimized and private inference pipelines for large-scale data processing.

+## 🌱 Learning Path:
+- Deep diving into **Machine Learning** to master predictive modeling techniques.
+- Exploring **Data Mining** methods for extracting valuable insights from large datasets.
+- Enhancing my skills in **Information Retrieval** to improve search and recommendation systems.
+- Gaining expertise in **Massive Data Processing** to efficiently handle and analyze large-scale data.
+- Exploring **Cloud Computing** for scalable data solutions and deployment of AI models.

+---

 ## 🛠️ Tech Stack